Nigeria: Kaduna's Train Attacks Add to Nigeria's Deep Security Problems

 Media reports on kidnapping by bandits seldom mention how much was paid for the release of victims.
 However a Lagos-based research consulting firm, SB Morgen Intelligence, estimates that between June 2011 and March 2020, Nigerians paid abductors around US$18.34 million in ransoms (N8.98 billion).

-According to the report, about 60 per cent of this was paid between January 2016 and March 2020, showing a spike in recent years.
+According to the report, about 60% of this was paid between January 2016 and March 2020, showing a spike in recent years.
 In 2021 the International Centre for Investigative Reporting found that at least N1 billion naira was allegedly paid by residents to bandits in north-west and north-central Nigeria.

 Kaduna State has strategic and economic importance.
 It is Nigeria's centre of military education and security planning, and the gateway to the north that houses critical infrastructure such as airports and railway stations.